 Oftentimes, when we talk about waste management in Nigeria, all that comes to mind is the disposal of solid waste materials from our homes to dumpsites.
-But there is so much more to waste management; we also firms dedicated to managing industrial waste.
+But there is so much more to waste management.
+There are even companies that are solely engaged in the management of industrial waste.
 One of such companies is the little-known, NSE-listed The Initiates Plc.

 On that note, welcome to Nairametrics’ company focus, a weekly column that sheds light on some of the not-so-popular companies that are listed on the Nigerian Stock Exchange (NSE).
 Today, we shall be focusing on The Initiates’ business model, its target market, ownership structure, competitors, and most especially, its overall financial performance.